 Diffusion-weighted imaging (DWI) is a form of MR imaging based upon measuring the random Brownian motion of water molecules within a voxel of tissue.
-The relationship between histology and diffusion is complex, however, in general highly cellular tissues or those with cellular swelling exhibit lower diffusion coefficients, and thus diffusion is particularly useful in tumour characterisation and cerebral ischaemia.
+In general simplified terms, highly cellular tissues or those with cellular swelling exhibit lower diffusion coefficients.
+Diffusion is particularly useful in tumor characterization and cerebral ischemia.

 A great deal of confusion exists in the way the clinicians and radiologists refer to diffusion restriction, with both groups often appearing to not actually understand what they are referring to.